Sarah Ellen "Ella" (Enos) Hart was born on Aug. 12, 1874 near Normalville, Fayette County, PA the daughter of Perry and Joanna (Minerd) Enos.

 With a strong independent disposition, and striking out on her own as a young educator, Winifred taught for 32 years, first at Poplar Run School, Fayette County.

-Later, she and her sister Florence migrated to Beaver County, PA, where Winifred was a teacher at the one-room Baker, Boggs, Majors and Fairview Schools.
+Later, she and her sister Florence migrated to Beaver County, PA, where Winifred accepted a teaching position at the one-room Baker, Boggs, Majors and Fairview Schools.
 The Baker, Boggs and Majors school buildings were in New Sewickley Township, while Fairview was in the Western Beaver district.

 Winifred is said to have been both stern and kind to her students.
-One former pupil recalled that if she brought cheese to school, Winifred would make grilled cheese sandwiches on the pot-belly stove.
+One former pupil recalled that if she brought cheese to school, Winifred would make grilled cheese sandwiches for her student on the pot-belly stove.

 Some of Winifred's first cousins on the Hart side of the family also relocated to Beaver County over the years.
 Among them were Philip Hart and Paul Hart, sons of her uncle and aunt John F. and Edith (Collins) Hart.